 And it began to speak.

 Skittish and often dashing through the farmhouse, the mongoose revealed to James Irving that it was from India.
-It was frequently hunted there, and afraid of being trapped, and somehow found its way to the Isle of Man.
+He said he was frequently hunted there and, afraid of being trapped, somehow found his way to the Isle of Man.

-The family took to calling it Gef (pronounced Jeff), which it seemed to like, and opened their lives to this curious creature.
+The family took to calling him Gef (pronounced Jeff), which he seemed to like, and opened their lives to this curious little creature.